DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 ### What happens for speakers?

-We are still hosting the online virtual workshop for the speakers selected for 2020, but we have decided to re-start the talk submission and voting process for 2021.
+We are still hosting the online virtual workshop for the speakers selected for 2020, but we have decided we will re-start the talk submission and voting process in 2021.

 There are a couple of reasons for this.
 A lot can change in a year, and we know that often speakers like to change their topics and talks in this time frame.
 Further to this we want to have an opportunity for more people to put forward their submissions.
 It is part of our mission to support and empower people to speak at events like ours, and we are going to continue to offer opportunities to take part.